-Recharging the battery 🔌
+Recharging the battery 🔧

-Risk of injury Battery acid and battery gases cause serious cauterization.
+Risk of injury Battery acid and battery gases cause serious chemical burns.

-- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open fire.
-Charge only in well ventilated rooms. - In the event of skin contact, rinse with large amounts of water.
-If battery acid gets in the eyes, rinse with water for at least 15 minutes and contact a doctor.
+- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open flames.
+Charge only in well-ventilated areas. - In the event of skin contact, rinse with large amounts of water.
+If battery acid gets in the eyes, rinse with water for at least 15 minutes and contact a physician.